lbryio/lbrycrd/README.md

 ## Usage

-The "lbrycrdd" executable will start a LBRYcrd node and connect you to the LBRYcrd network.
-Use "lbrycrd-cli" executable to interact with the lbrycrdd executable through the command line.
-Help pages for both executable are available through the "--help" flag.
+The `lbrycrdd` executable will start a LBRYcrd node and connect you to the LBRYcrd network.
+Use the `lbrycrd-cli` executable to interact with lbrycrdd through the command line.
+Help pages for both executable are available through the "--help" flag (e.g. `lbrycrd-cli --help`).

 ### Example Usage

-Run `./lbrycrdd -daemon` to start lbrycrdd in the background.
+Run `./lbrycrdd -server -daemon` to start lbrycrdd in the background.

 Run `./lbrycrd-cli getinfo` to check for some basic informations about your LBRYcrd node.